elastic/kibana/x-pack/build_chromium/README.md

 ## Build Script Usage

+The system OS requires a few setup steps:
+1. Required packages: `bzip2`, `git`, `lsb_release`, `python3`
+2. The `python` command needs to launch Python 3.
+3. Recommended: `tmux`, as your ssh session may get interrupted

 These commands show how to set up an environment to build:
 ```sh
 # Allow our scripts to use depot_tools commands